lyrahgames/buddy-memory-allocator/README.md

 - allocation sizes will be rounded to the next power of two together with page header
 - every page contains an 8-byte header with its size
 - table of one-directional linked lists stored with the use of the free memory blocks so no other dynamic memory management is needed
+- Threads lock the data structure when allocating or deallocating memory.
+Therefore allocations and deallocations are serialized.

 ## References
 - https://en.wikipedia.org/wiki/Buddy_memory_allocation